MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/set-officewebappsmachine.md

 ## Detailed Description

-The **Set-OfficeWebAppsMachine** cmdlet changes the settings of the current server that is in an farm.
+The **Set-OfficeWebAppsMachine** cmdlet changes the settings of the current server that is in an Office Online Server farm.
 The settings include the roles held by the current server and the designated master server for the farm.